Sanva/facedetect/README.rst

-Simply Face Detection Program using OpenCV
+Simple Face Detection Program using OpenCV
 ==========================================

 This is a tiny program that uses OpenCV to detect people faces in a photo and outputs its